pm4ml/connection-manager-ui/README.md

 ## Authentication

-Authentication is enabled by default in a production build and it cannot be disabled.
+Authentication is disabled by default.

 In dev mode it can be selectively enabled or disabled depending on the preference.
 Simply open the browser console and run the commands